 Even after formal authorization, vaccine rollout in the United Kingdom, United States, and European Union has been and continues to be challenging.
-Navigating complex distribution logistics, determining ethical allocation of a limited resource, and de-mystifying widespread news coverage of anaphylactic events that perpetuate vaccine hesitancy is among the most pressing.
+Navigating complex distribution logistics, determining ethical allocation of a limited resource, and de-mystifying widespread news coverage of anaphylactic events that perpetuate vaccine hesitancy are among the most pressing.
 While anaphylaxis after routine vaccination is very rare, it is important for the scientific community to be informed and prepared to treat adverse vaccine reactions to increase safety and acceptability.
 During the COVID-19 pandemic, vast quantities of vaccine are expected to be administered over a very short period of time, with increased public awareness and surveillance.
 In this situation, the probability of reporting anaphylaxis likely increases without the added context of the denominator, which is the millions of individuals receiving the vaccine.

-Of the vaccines authorized for use in Europe and the United States, the first vaccine to be administered and distributed was the mRNA BNT162b2 vaccine in the UK.
-Following two reports of allergic reactions in the UK on 8 December 2020, the MHRA updated its guidelines to state that individuals should not receive the vaccine if they have had previous anaphylaxis to a vaccine, medicine, or food.
-In addition, MHRA recommended that individuals who experience anaphylaxis after their first dose of the mRNA BNT162b2 vaccine should not receive the second dose and that everyone should be monitored for a minimum of 15 min after vaccination.
-However, on December 30, after a review of additional data, the guidelines were further updated to indicate that anyone with a previous history of allergic reactions to the ingredients of the vaccine should not receive it, but those with any other allergies such as a food allergy can receive the vaccine.47
+Of the vaccines authorized for use in Europe and the US, the first vaccine to be administered and distributed was the mRNA BNT162b2 vaccine in the UK.
+Following two reports of allergic reactions in the UK on December 8, 2020, the MHRA updated its guidelines to state that individuals should not receive the vaccine if they have had previous anaphylaxis to a vaccine, medicine, or food.
+In addition, MHRA recommended that individuals who experience anaphylaxis after their first dose of the mRNA BNT162b2 vaccine should not receive the second dose, and that everyone should be monitored for a minimum of 15 minutes after vaccination.
+However, on Dec 30, after a review of additional data, the guidelines were further updated to indicate that anyone with a previous history of allergic reactions to the ingredients of the vaccine should not receive it, but those with any other allergies such as a food allergy can receive the vaccine.47

-A CDC report of the VAERS monitoring database indicates that between 14 December 2020 and 23 December 2020, 1,893,360 first doses of the mRNA BNT162b2 COVID-19 vaccine were administered, and 21 cases of anaphylaxis were reported (11.1 cases per million doses).
-Seventy-one percent of these reactions occurred within 15 minutes of vaccination.48 Similarly, the CDC reported that between 21 December 2020 and 10 January 2021, 10 cases of anaphylaxis were reported after administration of 4,041,396 first doses of the mRNA-1273 vaccine (2.5 cases per million doses administered).
+A CDC report of the VAERS monitoring database indicates that between December 14-23, 2020, 1,893,360 first doses of the mRNA BNT162b2 COVID-19 vaccine were administered, and 21 cases of anaphylaxis were reported (11.1 cases per million doses).
+Seventy one percent of these reactions occurred within 15 minutes of vaccination.48 Similarly, the CDC reported that between December 21, 2020-January 10, 2021, 10 cases of anaphylaxis were reported after administration of 4,041,396 first doses of the mRNA-1273 vaccine (2.5 cases per million doses administered).
 In nine cases, onset occurred within 15 minutes of vaccination.
-No anaphylaxis-related deaths were reported.49 This suggests that the incidence of anaphylaxis in the mRNA BNT162b2 (11.1 cases per million doses) and mRNA-1273 COVID-19 vaccines (2.5 cases per million doses) may be about 2 to 8.5 times as high as the incidence reported in the 2016 VSD study for all vaccines (1.31 per million doses).
-The US FDA authorized labeling currently lists past severe allergic reactions (eg, anaphylaxis) to any component of the vaccine as a contraindication to the mRNA BNT162b2 vaccine.
+No anaphylaxis-related deaths were reported.49This suggests that the incidence of anaphylaxis in the mRNA BNT162b2 (11.1 cases per million doses) and mRNA-1273 COVID-19 vaccines (2.5 cases per million doses) may be about 2 to 8.5 times as high as the incidence reported in the 2016 VSD study for all vaccines (1.31 per million doses).
+The US FDA authorized labeling currently lists past severe allergic reactions (e.g. anaphylaxis) to any component of the vaccine as a contraindication to the mRNA BNT162b2 vaccine.
+Yet, the CDC also recommends that individuals with a history of immediate allergic reactions to other vaccines weigh their risk of exposure, risk of severe disease or death due to COVID-19, and consider whether they were previously infected with COVID-19 (because of lower rates of reinfection in the three-month period after infection), when deciding whether to delay or forego vaccination.^{50,51}